-It is possible that we may need to alternate between in-person and remote learning throughout the year due to recommendations and guidance from our partnering agencies, and stay-at-home orders from the Governor.
+It is possible that we may need to alternate between in-person and remote learning throughout the year due to recommendations and guidance from our partnering agencies, stay-at-home orders from the Governor, or loss of staffing due to quarantines.
 The level of infection, the spread of the virus and the response to the disease in our community will be at the forefront of our decision making as we move to open our schools.

-Dr. Eric Lutinski will act as the district's COVID-19 Coordinator.
-As such, he will serve as a central contact for schools and stakeholders, families, staff and other school community members and will ensure the district is in compliance with and following the best practices per state and federal guidelines.
+Dr. Eric Lutinski is acting as the district's COVID-19 Coordinator.
+As such, he serves as a central contact for schools and stakeholders, families, staff and other school community members and will ensure the district is in compliance with and following the best practices per state and federal guidelines.
 Dr. Lutinski's contact information (elutinski@ryeneck.org) is posted on the district webpage under the "Reopening" tab, along with contact information for other district personnel.